 Some people believe that private loans are the only way to go, but before you simply settle on them, it is important to explore all of your options including federal loans.
 Often, federal loans are a better choice for students because you receive additional benefits that you would not receive with private loans.

 You should weigh the pros and cons of both federal and private loans BEFORE you choose to just go through with one or the other.
+You might also want to check out the great guide by CreditDonkey on how to getting rid of your student loans once and for all.

 Student loans are a great option when you cannot afford to pay for all of your education.
 Federal and private loans are available to students, but you may find that one option is better.
 The above myths are just that—myths—and you should consider them carefully before you believe them.